sqlxpert/z-container-api-kafka-aws-terraform/README.md

     ```

     **Copy the `hello_api_load_balancer_domain_name` output value** to a note.
-    This is the domain name of for your new API!
+    This is the domain name for your new API!
 You can't connect just yet, of
     course.

  8. Set environment variables needed for tagging and pushing the container